SwanHubX/self-hosted/docker/README_EN.md

 🎉 Wow, the installation is complete.
 Everything is perfect.
 🥰 Congratulations, self-hosted SwanLab can be accessed using {IP}:8000
 ```
+> If deploying on Windows system, use the `install-windows.sh` script after completing Docker Desktop installation.

 ### Offline Deployment